lbl-srg/ctrl-flow/specification/source/architecture.rst

 ---------------------

 :numref:`linkage_architecture_legend` to :numref:`linkage_architecture_os` provide architecture diagrams for the three integration targets.
 Those are not hard and fast.
-They rather aim at illustrating the data workflow and describing the main modules to develop, and how they interface with LBL or third party developments.
+They rather aim at illustrating the data workflow and describing the main modules to develop, and how they interface with LBL or third-party developments.

 The following definitions and conventions are used.